janbodnar/Python-Datovy-Analytik-Skolenie/functions.md

 ## Unpacking

 Unpacking is cutting an object (such as a list) into its elements.
 It is also called destructuring.
+The _ operator is used to ignore the value.
+The * operator eagerly takes all elements until the next
+argument.

 Unpacking function return values